BRIDGE: Bridging Reasoning In Distillation Gap Elimination via Structure-Aware Masking: Introduction.

 A fundamental obstacle in this distillation process is the \textbf{capacity mismatch} between teacher and student~\cite{li2025small}.
 Capable teachers (e.g., DeepSeek-R1-14B) often rely on lengthy reasoning chains to ensure correctness.
 When compact students (e.g., 3B models) attempt to reproduce these lengthy sequences via standard supervised fine-tuning, they lack the representational bandwidth to process or memorize such content effectively.
 This manifests as truncated outputs, repetition loops, or superficial mimicry without genuine understanding~\cite{magister2023teaching}.

-Several approaches have been proposed to address this mismatch, yet none satisfies the need for \textbf{explicit, verifiable reasoning}. \textbf{Implicit reasoning} methods~\cite{deng2023implicit,li2025implicitreasoning,shen2025codi} bypass sequence length constraints by compressing reasoning into hidden states or continuous representations.
-However, this sacrifices \textbf{interpretability and verifiability}, the very properties that make CoT valuable for debugging and auditing. \textbf{Heuristic compression} strategies~\cite{tokenskip2025,li2024mixeddistillation} attempt to shorten rationales via random pruning or mixed-length training, but such aggressive truncation destroys \textbf{logical integrity}, resulting in incomplete reasoning chains with degraded readability.
-A critical challenge remains: How can we enable a small model to maintain \textbf{explicit, verifiable reasoning} while compressing it to fit within its limited capacity?
+Several approaches have been proposed to address this mismatch, yet none satisfies the need for explicit, verifiable reasoning.
+Implicit reasoning methods~\cite{deng2023implicit,li2025implicit,shen2025codi} bypass sequence length constraints by compressing reasoning into hidden states or continuous representations.
+However, this sacrifices interpretability and verifiability, the very properties that make CoT valuable for debugging and auditing.
+Heuristic compression strategies~\cite{xia2025tokenskip,li2023mixed} attempt to shorten rationales via random pruning or mixed-length training, but such aggressive truncation destroys logical integrity, resulting in incomplete reasoning chains with degraded readability.
+A \textit{critical challenge} remains: How can we enable a small model to maintain explicit, verifiable reasoning while compressing it to fit within its limited capacity?
+This fundamentally requires mining effective reasoning substructures from verbose teacher CoT: identifying the minimal yet sufficient reasoning steps that a compact student model can genuinely internalize.

 To bridge this gap, we propose \textbf{BRIDGE}, a curriculum learning framework built on the premise that \textbf{effective compression requires structural understanding}.
 Rather than forcing students to memorize verbose chains immediately, \textbf{BRIDGE} first establishes a structural foundation through masked reconstruction, training the student to recognize logical dependencies.
 It then employs Group Relative Policy Optimization (GRPO) on masked completion tasks to guide the student in self-discovering the optimal balance between accuracy and brevity.
-In the final stage, for difficult queries where the student struggles, it utilizes teacher-guided rewriting to internalize complex reasoning into concise form.
+In the final stage, for difficult queries where the student struggles, it utilizes teacher-guided rewriting to progressively and effectively internalize complex reasoning deeply into concise form.

 We summarize our main contributions as follows:

 (1) We identify capacity mismatch as the primary bottleneck in reasoning distillation and show that direct SFT on verbose CoT is detrimental to small models.